Laboratory Animal Medicine Faculty

 Kerith Luchins, DVM, DACLAM

-Training Program Director, Director of Rodent Clinical Services, Assistant Professor of Surgery
+Training Program Director, Director of Rodent Clinical Services, Associate Professor of Surgery

 Kerith Luchins was born and raised in Chicago and attended the University of Chicago Laboratory Schools.
 She obtained her undergraduate degree at Washington University in St. Louis and then obtained her veterinary degree from the University of Illinois in 2008.
 After graduating from veterinary school, Dr. Luchins participated in a companion animal medicine and surgery rotating internship at the Louisiana State University.
 She then completed a laboratory animal medicine residency program at the Tulane National Primate Research Center.
 She received her board certification in laboratory animal medicine in 2012 while working as a clinical veterinarian at the Tulane National Primate Research Center.
 She served as a Senior Clinical Veterinarian in the Research Animal Resource Center, which serves both Memorial Sloan-Kettering Cancer Center and Weill Cornell Medical College.
 She joined the Animal Resources Center at the University of Chicago as a Clinical Veterinarian in 2015 and was promoted to Director of Rodent Clinical Services in 2019.
 She has been the Director of the Residency and Student Externship programs at the University of Chicago since 2016.
-She enjoys training research staff, veterinary students, post-doctorates, and technicians and has an interest in neurology and clinical veterinary research.
+She enjoys training research staff, veterinary students, residents, and technicians and has an interest in neurology and clinical veterinary research.

 George Langan, DVM, DACLAM